namestonehq/durin/README.md

 # Required: RPC URL for the chain where the registry is deployed
 RPC_URL=

-# Required: Private key of the deployer exclude "0x" (Same as used on durin.dev)
-PRIVATE_KEY=

 # Required: Etherscan API key for contract verification
 ETHERSCAN_API_KEY=